ionos-cloud/sdk-go-bundle/README.md

 Example migration for compute `github.com/ionos-cloud/sdk-go/v6` to `github.com/ionos-cloud/sdk-go-bundle/products/compute`

-1. Replace the import ionoscloud `github.com/ionos-cloud/sdk-go/v6` with `github.com/ionos-cloud/sdk-go-bundle/products/compute` You will get errors, as some structs have been moved the the `common` package
+1. Replace the import ionoscloud `github.com/ionos-cloud/sdk-go/v6` with `github.com/ionos-cloud/sdk-go-bundle/products/compute` You will get errors, as some structs have been moved the `common` package
 2. Import `github.com/ionos-cloud/sdk-go-bundle/common` and replace the structs as required.
    Example replacements:
       - var apiResponse *ionoscloud.APIResponse with var apiResponse *common.APIResponse